Gonorrhea causes, symptoms, and treatment

 > 1 in 10 men have no symptoms

-> bowel symptoms such as diarrhoea, pain, mucus
+> bowel symptoms such as diarrhea, pain, mucus

 discharge or bleeding from the back passage